23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 Zoe Chico Heavy Metal Anklet ($495; shopbop.com)

 “There’s just something about an anklet that really sparks joy,” says Bonilla.
-“During the warmer months, it looks so cool against a chunky flip flop or platform sandal.
+“During the warmer months, it looks so cool against a chunky flip-flop or platform sandal.
 Plus, it doubles as a bracelet.”

 Loren Stewart Silver Necklace ($395; net-a-porter.com)